 "'Collecting is a curious behavior.'
 With this unassailable thesis, Erin L. Thompson begins her riveting investigation...fascinating... treasure trove of a book... absorbing and bizarre...
 Possession is more than an antiquarian romp."—Willard Spiegelman, Wall Street Journal

 "This slim volume is just bursting with read-them-to-a-friend anecdotes of collectors who'd stop at nothing. . . .
 Art is passion; Thompson understands. . . .
 The marvelous Possession offers a savvy history of passion as politics, a delightful collection of collectors and a love of art that might just send you to a museum."—Genevieve Valentine, NPR Books; named an NPR Best Book of 2016

 "Timely and immensely enjoyable; . . . a cavalcade of history’s most ardent lovers of the antique. . . .
 Thompson’s brilliantly told tales create a sparkling tableau that invites further reflection on the politics of even the most solipsistic collectors."—James Delbourgo, The Atlantic Online

 As America’s only full-time professor of art crime, I study the damage done to humanity’s shared heritage through looting, theft, and the deliberate destruction of art.
-Currently, I am researching the ways in which terrorist groups both sell and destroy art in order to support their genocidal campaigns.
-I have discussed art crime topics in The New York Times and on CNN, NPR, Al Jazeera America, and the Freakonomics podcast.
-My book, Possession: The Curious History of Private Collectors, is forthcoming from Yale University Press (May 2016).
+I have discussed art crime topics in, e.g., The New York Times, CNN, NPR, and the Freakonomics podcast, and have been invited to lecture at MIT, Carnegie Mellon, and Columbia.
+My book, Possession: The Curious History of Private Collectors, is now out from Yale University Press.

 I can be reached at firstname.lastname@example.org.